 Why is including Traditional Knowledge and Indigenous perspectives important?
 How do both local knowledge and Western science contribute to decision-making about the environment?

-In classroom; interviews may take place inside or outside the classroom.
+In the classroom; interviews may take place inside or outside the classroom.

 Length of activity: